amorales187/DH150-MarinaSouliman/README.md

 If there’s an incorrect search term, the search offers an error and helps the user figure out what the issue is.
 <img src="./searchengine.png">

+There are pretty good measures when it comes to helping users fix errors with text that's coherent and clear.
+More importantly, there aren't a lot of points where users can make errors and where there are, the website does not disappoint in providing detailed instructions.

 ### 10: Help and documentation
 This FAQ page can be improved in terms of design as it just offers a list of questions and a very wordy documentation.
 It could be improved in terms of size by having the questions serve as a clickable and expandable feature.
 This would decrease how long it takes to go through the page and can help the user pick the appropriate question without having to go through a lot of information. **(2)**